glycerine/spin_paxos/README.md

 is just the baseline "classic" version.
-In the typical optimizations (like running multiple rounds (multi-paxos) where phase 1 does not need to be repeated after electing a leader;
-and/or using leases; combining learners and acceptors into the same node), these delays are reduced substantially or even eliminated all together.
+In the typical optimizations (like running multiple rounds (multi-paxos) where phase 1 does not need to be repeated after electing a leader for a given epoch; and/or using leases; combining learners and acceptors into the same node), these delays are reduced substantially or even eliminated all together.

 ![paxos overview](paxos_overview.png)